Ninjaneer321/uscode/README.md

 Pull requests are invited!
 Use them to propose new laws and amend existing ones.

 To have your pull request merged, just get it voted on and passed by a majority of the House of Representatives and the Senate, and signed by the President of the United States.
 We will then merge it to master.

+### Problems extracting?
+I ran into an issue with Windows complaining how long the names are of the files.
+- change `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem` and find the key `LongPathsEnabled` and change to 1.